Panning for gold

 Best of luck in your endeavours.

-The Department of Industry, Tourism and Trade would like to acknowledge the Prospectors and Detectorists Inc Assoc NT (PADIANT) for the providing this information.
+The Department of Mining and Energy would like to acknowledge the Prospectors and Detectorists Inc Assoc NT (PADIANT) for the providing this information.